-Located on our Oakland campus, the UCSF Comprehensive Sickle Cell Center is the largest and most complete program for individuals with sickle cell disease and their families in the western United States.
-Established in 1973, our center has been at the forefront of research into better treatments and potential cures for some 50 years.
+The UCSF Comprehensive Sickle Cell Center on our Oakland campus is the largest and most complete program for individuals with sickle cell disease and their families in the western United States.
+Our center has been at the forefront of research into better treatments and potential cures for the disease since its establishment in 1973.

 We provide diagnosis, treatment and long-term management for patients of all ages, from babies to adults.
 Our team of specialists includes hematologists, pediatricians, internists, nurse practitioners, registered nurses, genetic counselors, social workers, psychologists and community health workers.

-Care for sickle cell disease is also available in San Francisco, at the Mission Bay Pediatric Hematology Clinics.
+Care for sickle cell disease is also available at our pediatric Hematology Clinics in San Francisco (at Mission Bay), Oakland, Walnut Creek and Santa Rosa.

 Our locations (1)